Skip to main content

 • Creates a v2 mcp-lock.json keyed by server and client.

-• Rejects install drift when resolved metadata, selected target, trust score, generated config, or capability metadata changes from the lockfile.
+• Rejects install drift when resolved metadata, selected target, trust score, generated config, capability metadata, or the pinned tool surface changes from the lockfile.

 • Checks declared integrity pins: OCI targets must include @sha256: when required, and MCPB targets must declare fileSha256 when required.